-- Applicants cannot have a felony conviction or be a suspect in case with the reasonable belief the applicant committed a felony.
+- Applicants cannot have a felony conviction or be a suspect in a case with the reasonable belief the applicant committed a felony.

 - Applicants must meet the Michigan Commission On Law Enforcement Standards minimum hearing requirements as well as the department's Visual Acuity Standards.

 - Applicants must pass the MCOLES Physical Fitness Test.

 - Applicants must show a pattern of fiscal responsibility.

 - Applicants must have good moral character.

 Driving Record: In the two years prior to the beginning of the selection process for a recruit school, applicants cannot have: